Behemoth39/Small-projects/README.md

-Small projects i have used to learn the basics
+Small projects i have used to learn the basics.
+Mostly school projects